amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

-Then, we'll use os.walk, a for loop, an if statement, the endswith string method, and the os.path join method, to find all the files, filter one for the ones we need, and store their paths in our list:
+Then, we'll use os.walk, a for loop, an if statement, the endswith string method, and the os.path join method, to find all the files, filter for the ones we need, and store their paths in our list:

 ~~~
 for root, dirs, files in os.walk(mydir):